bitpay/cordova-plugin-qrscanner/readme.md

 cordova plugin add cordova-plugin-qrscanner
 ```

 The iOS component of the plugin is written in Swift 2.
-To enable it, add the following hook to the iOS platform in your Cordova app's `config.xml`:
+To enable it, be sure you're running the lastest version of Xcode, then add the following hook to the iOS platform in your Cordova app's `config.xml`:

 ```xml
 <platform name="ios">